Masoud Jafari Jozani: In the Wind's Eye (2008)

 He spent most of the 2002–2012 writing and directing the TV series In the Wind's Eye (a 44 piece TV series of 50 minutes each) shown on IRIB TV1, which was a must-see program on TV and told the story of Iran from the Mirza Kuchik Khan's uprising to the Iran–Iraq War.
-The script was written in two years by Masoud Jafari Jozani.
+The script was written in two years by Jafari Jozani.

 This historical TV series In the Wind's Eye was telling three historical periods: the first was the end of the Qajar Iran and beginning of the Pahlavi dynasty, the second was World War II and a special time after the revolution which was after the Battle of Khorramshahr.
 Making this series with 480 locations in over 10 other cities and provinces was one of the biggest television productions.

 2015: Return to Cinema

 Iran Burger (2015)

-The feature film Iran Burger, Jozani's only comedy made, with the help of a local and folkloric atmosphere, and a script is written in situation comedy, was made into a high selling, fun, and respectable film.
+The feature film Iran Burger, Jozani's only comedy made, with the help of a local and folkloric atmosphere, and a script written in situation comedy, was made into a high selling film.